 Without getting too technical, manufacturers use the term “BTUs” to indicate how powerful a portable air conditioner model is, and “CFMs” for ventless AC units.

-Just remember that the higher the BTU or CFM number is, the larger space the unit can cool.
+When comparing portable air conditioners, just remember that the higher the BTU or CFM number is, the larger space the unit can cool.

 The price for cheap portable AC units ranges between $150 to $300.

 A lot of different things go into determining the unit’s final cost, but one of the most significant factors is how powerful it is.